Juda77/MathDojo/README.md

 ```

 **Error Handling:**
-- N/A: It's not possible for the user to accidentally
-send wrong parameters
+- N/A: The API call is made through my client-side JavaScript and the user doesn't have a connection to the API from the Math Dojo website.

 ## Functionality 2: Get answer to arithmetic problem
 **Request Format:** /solve/:expression